Tourism officer

 - urban/rural regeneration.

-A range of undergraduate (and postgraduate) qualifications is available in tourism, tourism management and heritage management.
+A range of undergraduate and postgraduate qualifications are available in tourism, tourism management and heritage management.
 Research courses carefully and contact individual institutions to identify your areas of interest.

-The Tourism Management Institute (TMI), the professional body for tourism destination managers, has a list of TMI Recognised Courses at both undergraduate and postgraduate level.
+The Tourism Management Institute (TMI), the professional body for people working in tourism destination management, has a list of recognised tourism and destination management courses at both undergraduate and postgraduate level.
+Search TMI recognised courses.

 Personal qualities, skills and relevant experience, particularly of working within a customer-focused or tourism role, can be more important than your degree subject.